 Working with the audit log file

-On DVP master nodes, it is assumed that a log collection tool (log-shipper
+On DVP master nodes, it is assumed that a log collection tool (log-shipper, promtail, or filebeat) is installed

 The log rotation settings for this file are predefined and cannot be changed: